seth-c-stenzel/Pyenv-Virtualenv-for-Windows-Sorta-ish/README.md

 >pyenv virtualenv 3.10.0b3 env -d
 ```

-# Bugs
+# Bug Possiblities
 This has not been well tested, and there may be bugs.
-This works for my on my windows 10 pro system.
-You are welcome to play with it, sub pull reqs, etc. Feel free to fix anything you'd like.
-It is all done in batch which I hate.
+This addon works for me on my windows 10 pro system.
+You are welcome to play with it, submit a pull request, etc. Feel free to fix anything you'd like.
+It is all done in batch which I'm not great at.
 But the only other option was vbs, and I know more batch than vbs.

-# Issues
+# Have an issues?
-If you have an issue with the script, I'll try and help, but with a day job and 6 kids, my responses may be slow.
+If you have an issue with the script, I'll try and help, but my responses may be slow with a day job and six kids.

 # To the Pyenv folks...
-Hey I wish I had time to do a real pull request and learn pyenv's structure, but I just don't have time, and threw this together.
-If it is at all useful please take it and make it something offically supported.
+Hey, I wish I had time to make an actual pull request and learn pyenv's structure, but I don't have time, and I threw this together.
+Please take it and make it something officially supported if it is helpful.
 As an aside, I think this is also how creating envs should work on the nix and mac versions :)